PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 ---

 # Meaning
-* The Roman god Janus had two sets of eyes—one pair focusing on what lay behind, the other on what lay ahead.
+* The Roman god Janus had two sets of eyes— one pair focusing on what lay behind, the other on what lay ahead.

 ![View](AmbidextriousView2.0.JPG)